OEHC/praqma.com/readme.md

 Employees
 ---
 Employees are described in `_employees/` directory.
 Their images are stored in `images/employees/` directory, they should be `.png` and named after correspondent employee.
 For example, to add the image for `lakruzz.md` name it `lakruzz.png`.

+# Stories

+### Avatar
+All stories must have an avatar: A picture that will be shown along site the intro (and in the upper right corner on the full format)

+The avatar picture shall be in the format 3:4 (height:width) e.g. 600x800px

+### Intro
+Also referred to as _kicker_, _standfirst_ or _deck_.
+All stories must have an intro.

+* The intro shall set the expectation for the reader.
+* It can contain either a summary or a teaser of the article.
+* It must work with the title.
+* The intro must be one whole section; It can _not_ contain line breaks.
+* You should aim for somewhere between 200-400 chars in the intro.